Hardiness zones

 Form & Character: Delicate to sprawling and rangy, not restrained.

-Growth Habit: Short-lived perennial, mostly herbaceous, that is often treated as an annual in Phoenix landscapes.
-Moderate growth rate sprawling to 4' with near equal spread.
+Growth Habit: Short-lived, evergreen, mostly herbaceous perennial that is often treated as an annual in Phoenix landscapes.
+Moderate growth rate sprawling to 4 feet with near equal spread.
 Most biologically active during winter and spring.

-Foliage/Texture: Strongly aromatic leaves, opposite, glaucous and pubescent, ovate to lanceolate to 3" long on slender stems, medium fine texture.
+Foliage/Texture: Strongly aromatic leaves, opposite, glaucous and pubescent, ovate to lanceolate to 3 inches long on slender stems; medium fine texture.

-Flowers & Fruits: Terminal light blue flowers to 1" diameter, borne on elongated spikes up to 1' long; fruit an inconspicuous paper capsule that might reseed.
+Flowers & Fruits: Terminal light blue flowers to 1 inch diameter, borne on elongated spikes up to 1 foot long; fruit an inconspicuous paper capsule that might reseed.

 Seasonal Color: Freely flowering during the late winter and spring

-Light: Full sun to partial shade, shade from western summer sun in Phoenix.
+Light: Full sun to partial shade, especially shade from western summer sun in Phoenix.

-Watering: Somewhat temperamental, apply regular water throughout the year to maintain luster and a dense canopy in Phoenix.
+Watering: Somewhat temperamental in Phoenix landscapes because of the mid summer desert heat.
+Apply regular water throughout the year to maintain luster and a dense canopy in Phoenix when culturing as a perennial.
 Summer drought results in a loss of foliage making the plant look sparse.
-In it's native California range, it prefers dry soil during summer.
+In its native California range, California blue sage prefers dry soil during summer.
+However, if one cultures it dry during the summers such as they are in the scorching desert climate of Phoenix, this lovely perennial will die.

 Pruning: Head back lightly in late fall or early winter if grown as perennial.